theogravity/new-error/README.md

 - Error responses from an API service should follow a common format.
 - End-users / clients should be able to relay the error back to support; the relayed data should be enough for a developer to troubleshoot.
 - Client developers prefer a list of error codes to expect from an API service so they can properly handle errors.
+- You want to classify the types of errors that your application is emitting in your metrics / analytics tool.

 `new-error` was built with these use-cases in mind.